matter-labs/zksync-era/docs/specs/zkVM/high_level/2_vm_internals.md

 - `returndata` the immutable slice returned by the latest call to another contract.
 - `stack` where the local variables are stored.

-Unlike EVM, which is stack machine, zkVM has 16 registers.
-Instead of receiving input from `calldata`, zkVM starts by receiving a _pointer_ in its first register *(*basically a packed struct with 4 elements: the memory page id, start and length of the slice to which it points to*)* to the calldata page of the parent.
+Unlike EVM, which is stack machine, zkEVM has 16 registers.
+Instead of receiving input from `calldata`, zkEVM starts by receiving a _pointer_ in its first register *(*basically a packed struct with 4 elements: the memory page id, start and length of the slice to which it points to*)* to the calldata page of the parent.
 Similarly, a transaction can receive some other additional data within its registers at the start of the program: whether the transaction should invoke the